VictorMeyer77/tokenish/README.md

                         maximum number of rows per file, default 10 000
 ```

+Available token path:

+- file: all lines in file are consider like tokens.
+- directory: all lines of all files in directory are consider like tokens.

+Available encoding:

+- base64

 ## Examples

 Print all combination of username/password, where usernames replace &TOKEN_0& and passwords replace &TOKEN_1&.